toster11100/cataas/readme.md

 ---
 ## Configuration
 Users can also specify the image characteristics in a YAML configuration file, instead of using command-line flags.
 The path to the configuration file can be specified using the `-c` or `--config` flag.

----
-## Contributions
-Contributions to this project are welcome and encouraged.
-If you find a bug or have an idea for a new feature, please open an issue or a pull request.